OlliNie/Raspberry-Pi/AlexaSDK/README.md

 ```
 set(CMAKE_CXX_LINK_FLAGS "${CMAKE_CXX_LINK_FLAGS} -latomic")
 ```
-and try to build the AVS Device SDK again.
+Now we should be able to build the AVS Device SDK without any issues.

+## Talking to Alexa